 Clearly, managers have a significant impact on how to get employees engaged.
 And there is a lot of discussion about what successful leaders can do to engage their employees, strengthen the capabilities of individuals, etc. For example in this Forbes article, the author discusses various tips on how leaders should focus on ways to empower employees, develop trust, and find ways to exploit employees’ strengths.
 All are great tips and can lead to creating better leaders and managers, but it’s really hard to scale and conform an employee engagement strategy across all of your different managers without grounding a company-wide engagement strategy.
 Like most things in business, culture eats everything else.

 So how do you engage employees in the workplace starting from the top?

-Simpplr Research wanted to test what culture and employee engagement have to do with retention.
-To get there, rather than depend on secondary data, we decided to scour through Glassdoor™ data and tied the sample to a supplementary engagement survey.
+Simpplr Research wanted to test what culture and employee engagement have to do with retention, and why employee engagement is so important to organizations.
+To get there, rather than depend on secondary data, we decided to scour through Glassdoor™ data and tied the sample to a supplementary employee engagement survey.
 The focus of the survey was to identify the key drivers of employee engagement and stress test common assumptions.

 Based on the results, here are the three important focus areas (at the company level) to engage employees in the workplace:

 The top two drivers of employee engagement outcomes were:

 - Being proud to work at the company and

 - The company values align with personal values